kun-codes/Uniproxy/README.md

 <h1 align="center">Uniproxy</h1>
 <p align="center">Cross-platform python library to set system-wide proxy and proxy bypass domains.</p>

+> [!IMPORTANT]
+> Uniproxy doesn't provide a proxy server.
+It only sets the system-wide proxy settings.

 ## Features

 - **Cross Platform:** Uniproxy is cross-platform and can be used on Windows, macOS and Linux.